- Learning to Fly in Maths

 What are the major assessments this year?

-What should my daughter do if she feels she is struggling in the subject?
+What should my child do if they feel they are struggling in the subject?

 Who can I contact for further advice and information?